-The Mako technology provides Drs.
-Zarin and Baratz with a patient-specific 3-D model to pre-plan your total knee replacement.
+The Mako technology provides Dr. Zarin with a patient-specific 3-D model to pre-plan your total knee replacement.
 During surgery, they guide the Mako robotic-arm based on your patient-specific plan.
-This allows them to remove the diseased bone, preserve healthy bone and soft tissue, and position the implant based on your anatomy.
+This allows him to remove the diseased bone, preserve healthy bone and soft tissue, and position the implant based on your anatomy.

 How it works

 Watch Sandi-Jo's experience with the Mako robotics arm assisted technology